 - 2 Whole Eggs

-- 50 grams Ripe Banana Recipes The ripper the better
+- 50 grams Ripe Banana

-- 1/4 tsp Salt
+- ¼ tsp Salt

-Sift all dry ingredients together over the beaten egg and milk mixture.
+- Sift all dry ingredients together over the beaten egg and milk mixture

-In a small bowl mash the banana with a fork, then add the rape seed oil and whisk to combine the banana and oil.
+- In a small bowl mash the banana with a fork, then add the rape seed oil and whisk to combine the banana and oil.
 You know that the banana is really ripe when the whisked mixture emulsifies into a mayonnaise looking mix.
-Don't worry if this doesn't happen as I rarely have ripe bananas on a Sunday morning.
+Don't worry if this doesn't happen as I rarely have ripe bananas on a Sunday morning

-Mix the banana oil mix with batter from the previous steps until combined.
-Mix for the least amount of time possible to not overwork the batter.
+- Mix the banana oil mix with batter from the previous steps until combined.
+Mix for the least amount of time possible to not over work the batter

-Oil the griddle pan, and use a piece of kitchen roll to make sure that the oil is coating each of the griddle lines and round the sides of the pan as you will get a good raise from the batter.
+- Oil the griddle pan, and use a piece of kitchen roll to make sure that the oil is coating each of the griddle lines and round the sides of the pan as you will get a good raise from the batter.

-Pour the batter into the pan and spread it round to cover evenly (if necessary) and leave to cook for about 8 minutes.
+- Pour the batter in to the pan and spread it round to cover evenly (if necessary) and leave to cook for about 8 minutes.
 You know it's ready to turn when the top of the waffle batter has just about set, and it makes turning much easier creates less mess.

-Get a flat plastic chopping board, or any flat surface and lay it on the counter next to the hob.
+- Get a flat plastic chopping board, or any flat surface and lay it on the counter next to the hob.
 With a cooking turner, get underneath the waffle to loosen it out of the pan and place it on the plastic chopping board.

-Get your hot griddle pan and place it upside down over the board, and flip the whole thing over so you now have the cooked side of the waffle facing upwards.
+- Get your hot griddle pan and place it upside down over the board, and flip the whole thing over so you now have the cooked side of the waffle facing upwards.

-Continue cooking for another 5 minutes as the majority of the waffle has cooked all the way through.
+- Continue cooking for another 5 minutes as the majority of the waffle has cooked all the way through.